iblazhko/docker-dotnetcore-demo/README.md

 to `Infrastracture.Logging`; modify `WebApi` and `Client` projects to use that implementation and log activity to console.

-This repository uses [Serilog](https://serilog.net/ "Serilog") and its [ColoredConsole sink](https://github.com/serilog/serilog-sinks-coloredconsole "Colored Console") as underlying implementation.
+This project uses [Serilog](https://serilog.net/ "Serilog") and its [ColoredConsole sink](https://github.com/serilog/serilog-sinks-coloredconsole "Colored Console") as underlying implementation.